CIS5650-Fall-2024/Project2-Stream-Compaction/README.md

 <img src="img/StreamCompactionGraph.png" width=800>

 #### Key Insights:
+1. CPU Scan:
+* The CPU implementation shows a steep increase in execution time as the array size grows.
+For larger arrays, the CPU scan is significantly slower than the GPU implementations, making it unsuitable for large datasets
+2. Naive GPU Scan:
-* Naive GPU Scan: While the naive approach is simple, it suffers from inefficiencies due to its multiple kernel launches and use of global memory.
-* Work-Efficient GPU Scan: More performant than the naive version due to reduced memory bandwidth usage and in-place calculations.
+* While the naive approach is simple, it suffers from inefficiencies due to its multiple kernel launches and use of global memory.
+The Naive GPU scan performs better than the CPU scan but still exhibits slower scaling for larger arrays compared to other GPU methods.
+The performance bottleneck could arise from inefficient memory access patterns and redundant computations.
+3. Work-Efficient GPU Scan:
+* The Work-Efficient GPU scan outperforms the Naive version, especially for large arrays.
+This suggests that it optimizes memory access and reduces unnecessary computation, improving parallel efficiency.
+4. Thrust GPU Scan:
-* Thrust Implementation: Fast and highly optimized due to the underlying Thrust library's optimizations, but lacks flexibility for customization.
+* The Thrust scan (from the CUDA Thrust library) is the fastest across all tested array sizes.
+Thrust is highly optimized for both memory management and computation, making it ideal for general use, but it lacks flexibility for customization.

 #### Bottlenecks Identified:
+* CPU Scan: The bottleneck is the computation itself due to the lack of parallelism.
-* Global Memory Access: Naive implementations suffer from excessive global memory reads/writes, leading to slower performance.
+* Naive GPU Scan: Likely suffers from inefficient memory I/O and computation, as the algorithm involves redundant work that could be avoided with more optimized approaches.
+The excessive amount of global memory reads/writes leads to slower performance.
-* Occupancy: The work-efficient algorithm shows reduced efficiency at deeper recursion levels due to reduced thread workload, limiting GPU occupancy.
+* Work-Efficient GPU Scan: More optimized but could still be limited by global memory access times, though it balances computation more effectively.
+* Thrust GPU Scan: Appears to minimize both computation and memory I/O overhead, making it the most efficient, likely because it uses optimized kernels and memory management under the hood.

+The differences in these bottlenecks suggest that the GPU methods are increasingly limited by memory I/O rather than raw computation, especially for large data sizes.

 #### Optimizations Explored:
 * Adjusted block size to optimize shared memory usage and improve the occupancy of each streaming multiprocessor.